Malsha Shehani

 Malsha Shehani (born 5 June 1995) is a Sri Lankan cricketer.
-She made her Women's One Day International cricket (WODI) debut against India in the 2017 Women's Cricket World Cup Qualifier on 7 February 2017.
+Her debut and so far only Women's One Day International (WODI) game was against India in the 2017 Women's Cricket World Cup Qualifier on 7 February 2017.
 On 7 June 2018, she made her Women's Twenty20 International cricket (WT20I) debut, also against India, in the 2018 Women's Twenty20 Asia Cup.

 In November 2019, she was named in Sri Lanka's squad for the women's cricket tournament at the 2019 South Asian Games.
-The Sri Lankan team won the silver medal, after losing to Bangladesh by two runs in the final.
+The Sri Lankan team won the silver medal, losing to Bangladesh by two runs in the final.
 In July 2022, she was named in Sri Lanka's team for the cricket tournament at the 2022 Commonwealth Games in Birmingham, England.